oleksandr-senych/WebMessenger/README.md

 `uvicorn app.main:app`

-You can run tests using this command:
+You can run tests using this command(in this commit they do not work properly due to being written before JWT):

 `pytest`